jtng3/tozny-rock-paper-scissors-game/README.md

 - `name`: the player's name (either "Alicia" or "Bruce")
 - `move`: the player's move (either "rock", "paper", or "scissors")
 - `tozny_client_credentials_filepath`: the file path to the player's Tozny client credentials
-- `judge_client_id`: the client ID of Judge Clarence (hardcoded in, but may also be available as a modifiable argument)
+- `judge_client_id`: the client ID of Judge Clarence (hardcoded in using a `config.json` file, but also available as an optional argument)

 #### Outputs

 `play.py` will share the following records with Judge Clarence:

 An encrypted version of the player's move, including the player's client ID.
-The record's metadata will include the record type (RPS Game Move), and the round number.
+The record's metadata will include the record type `rps-move`, and the round number.

 #### Algorithm

 1. Load the Tozny client credentials from the file specified by `tozny_client_credentials_filepath`.
 2. Initialize the Tozny client with the client credentials.
+3. Check to see if a move has already been recorded for the specified round.
 3. Encrypt the player's move.
 4. Share the encrypted move along with the player's client ID with Judge Clarence using the `client.share()` function and Judge Clarence's client ID.

-Note: The client ID of Judge Clarence will be hardcoded in the program, but it may be also available as a modifiable argument for flexibility.
+Note: The client ID of Judge Clarence will be hardcoded in the program, but it will be also available as a modifiable argument for flexibility.

 ### Program 2: winner.py